jacksonlianlian/dfxlabs.github.io/docs/Order Management.md

 ```
 The get User order list interface currently supports 3 parameters, with accountId being mandatory.
 Either orderId
 or clientOrderId must be provided.
-If both clientOrderId and orderId are specified, cancellation will only proceed based on orderId.
+If both clientOrderId and orderId are specified, The get User order will only proceed based on orderId.
  The order of operations is as follows:

 1. If both orderId and clientOrderId are provided, the order will be searched based solely on the orderId.